Diagnostic information

 |

-Check the correct operation of the drive belt tensioner.
-Refer to Drive Belt Tensioner Diagnosis.
+Check the drive belt tensioner for proper operation.
+See Drive Belt Tensioner Diagnosis.

 Is the drive belt tensioner working properly?